mehmetRodi/physics-engine-cpp/design-decisions.md

 tree can plausibly reduce, and keep before/after benchmark numbers alongside the change.

+## Top-Down Centroid BVH Broadphase Candidate

+Decision: add a deterministic top-down centroid BVH broadphase as a comparison candidate against the O(n^2) AABB baseline and x-axis sweep-and-prune.

+Context: SAP is currently strong for sparse and dense grid workloads, but the project should compare multiple broadphase approaches before deciding which one belongs in `World::step`.
+BVH is useful as a more general spatial hierarchy, even if the first implementation is not expected to outperform SAP immediately.

+Tradeoff: the current BVH rebuilds the full tree each query, recursively sorts proxy ranges during construction, traverses recursively, and sorts emitted proxy-index pairs to restore baseline deterministic order.
+This keeps behavior correct and comparable, but adds overhead.
+Initial benchmarks show BVH can beat the O(n^2) baseline at 1024 sparse/dense workloads, but it is slower than SAP and much slower in all-overlapping scenes.

+Status: accepted as a benchmark comparison candidate, not yet accepted as the production broadphase.

+Future direction: benchmark BVH build and query costs separately.
+Consider `std::nth_element` median splitting, iterative traversal, persistent or incremental BVH updates, and representative dynamic workloads before integrating BVH into `World::step`.

 ## Reserved Rigid-Body Step Allocation Policy

 Decision: `World::reserveRigidBodies(capacity)` preallocates current